nichtlegacy/Plexboxd/readme.md

 - ⭐ **Letterboxd Integration**: Rate movies directly from Discord with seamless Letterboxd logging
 - 📊 **Watch History**: Keeps track of your viewing history with timestamps and rating data
 - 🌙 **Date Threshold**: Configurable time threshold to determine if late-night watches count for the current or previous day
+- 📚 **Multi-Library Support**: Correctly identifies which library a movie was played from, even with duplicates across libraries
+- 🚫 **Library Exclusion**: Exclude specific libraries from notifications (e.g., 4K or Kids libraries)

 ## Requirements